jacobdensford/jacobdensford.com/fell/playing-the-game.md

 To cast a **spell**, either one you've learned or from a scroll, you must roll a WIL test using your spell die.

 Whenever using your spell die, if its result is higher than the result of the test's ability die, take the difference as harm, first to HP, then to WIL.
-If WIL harm is taken in this way and a scroll was used, the scroll is destroyed.
+Instead of taking this harm, you may permanently forget the spell or allow the scroll to be destroyed.

 If a spell is aimed at an unwilling target, they may force a contest to reduce its effects.